tuneinsight/lattigo/README.md

 External pull requests only proposing small or trivial changes will be converted to an issue and closed.

-External contributions will require to sign a Contribution License Agreement (CLA) based on the [Apache 2 CLA](https://www.apache.org/licenses/contributor-agreements.html).
+External contributions will require to sign an Apache 2 Contribution License Agreement (CLA).
+You can contact us using the following email to request a copy of the CLA: [lattigo@tuneinsight.com](mailto:lattigo@tuneinsight.com).

 ## License